-Since 30 June 1994 the Government has undertaken a process of funding its accrued past service liabilities and the scheme assets have broadly matched liabilities since 1997.
-The small size of the scheme, the nature of the way member benefits accrue and variations in investment performance mean that deficits and surpluses will arise from year to year.
+Since 30 June 1994, the Government has undertaken a process of funding its accrued past service liabilities and the Scheme assets have broadly matched liabilities since 1997.
+The small size of the Scheme, the nature of the way member benefits accrue, the effect of elections and variations in investment performance mean that deficits and surpluses will arise from year to year.